Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Introduction

-Tilting theory is an indispensable tool to establish derived equivalences and gives a bridge among many areas of mathematics including representation theory, algebraic geometry and mathematical physics.
-As for projective varieties, Beilinson first constructed tilting bundles for projective spaces $\mathbb{P}^d$ \cite{Bei}.
-After that, many tilting bundles are constructed \cite{BH,HIMO,HP14,Kap,Tom25a} including stacky varieties.
+Tilting theory is an indispensable tool for establishing derived equivalences and serves as a bridge among many areas of mathematics including representation theory, algebraic geometry and mathematical physics: a tilting bundle $\E$ on a variety $X$ yields a derived equivalence

-Now we focus on tilting theory for smooth toric stacks.
-The following question has attracted many people.
+For projective varieties, Beilinson first constructed tilting bundles on projective spaces $\mathbb{P}^d$ \cite{Bei}.
+Since then, many tilting bundles have been constructed on various spaces \cite{BH,HIMO,HP14,Kap,Tom25a}, including stacky varieties.